stijn-dejongh/lovecraft_public_domain/raw_converts/dq.md

 and after that the ghouls found themselves prisoners on the black galley as Carter had once found himself.
 This time, however, the unseen rowers steered not for the moon but for antique Sarkomand; bent evidently on taking their captives before the high-priest not to be described.
-They had touched at the jagged rock in the northern sea which Inganok&rsquo;s mariners shun, and the ghouls had there seen for the first time the real masters of the ship; being sickened despite their own callousness by such extremes of malign shapelessness and fearsome odour.
-There, too, were witnessed the nameless pastimes of the toad-like resident garrison&mdash;such pastimes as give rise to the night-howlings which men fear.
+They had touched at the jagged rock in the northern sea which Inganok's mariners shun, and the ghouls had there seen for the first time the real masters of the ship; being sickened despite their own callousness by such extremes of malign shapelessness and fearsome odour.
+There, too, were witnessed the nameless pastimes of the toad-like resident garrison--such pastimes as give rise to the night-howlings which men fear.
 After that had come the landing at ruined Sarkomand and the beginning of the tortures, whose continuance the present rescue had prevented.